Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Kingston upon Thames and are not the council.
 About us

-The main item scheduled for discussion is a community call-in concerning the Kingston & North Kingston Neighbourhood Committee's decision on 29 January 2026.
-This decision related to making permanent, with modifications, the Experimental Traffic Management Order (ETMO) for King's Road, New Road, and Crescent Road as part of the North Kingston Area Study.
+The main item scheduled for discussion was a community call-in concerning the Kingston & North Kingston Neighbourhood Committee's decision on 29 January 2026 to make permanent, with modifications, the Experimental Traffic Management Order (ETMO) for King's Road, New Road, and Crescent Road as part of the North Kingston Area Study.

-The Scrutiny Panel has the options to reject the call-in, allowing the original decision to proceed, or to agree with the reasons for the call-in and refer it back to the relevant committee for review and potential revision.
+The report pack outlined the options available to the Scrutiny Panel: either reject the call-in, allowing the original decision to proceed, or agree, wholly or partially, with the reasons for the call-in and refer it back to the relevant committee for review.

 Scrutiny Panel Procedure

-The panel is also scheduled to agree on the procedure for the meeting, as outlined in Appendix B of the public reports pack3.
-This procedure details the order of speaking, which typically includes representatives of the call-in request, questions from the committee, input from members responsible for the decision, relevant officers, and final comments.
-The Chair has indicated a willingness to allow residents of the Kingston and North Kingston Neighbourhood to speak for up to three minutes each, provided they register in advance.
+The panel was also scheduled to agree on the procedure for the meeting, as outlined in Appendix B. This procedure detailed the order of speaking, including a representative of the call-in request, questions from the committee, and input from members responsible for the decision and relevant officers.
+The Chair had indicated a willingness to allow residents of the Kingston and North Kingston Neighbourhood to speak, with up to five speakers registering in advance.

 Attendees